Total Station, Hewlett Packard, 3810 A

 Commentary:

 In 1975 Hewlett Packard in an ad in the Canadian Surveyor headlined the HP 3810A as the “New Total Station.”
 Horizontal angles could be estimated to five seconds and it was capable of measuring slope distance and zenith angle simultaneously and then calculating the horizontal distance or vertical distance for immediate display.
 This feature facilitated laying out horizontal distances and elevations.
 It had a range of 1.6 kilometres using a set of three prisms.
+Compared to some of its successors it had limitations – there was no internal data storage and the horizontal circle could not be read electronically.

 Source of Object: Donated by Grant Cross, ALS (Ret.)